So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 Yes, we do use electricity now and again — specifically for charging the batteries that power the headtorches we use exclusively for reading books at night, and perhaps the occasional phone or laptop charge if we’re feeling particularly futuristic.

 You too may take up this routine by restricting yourself to these applications alone.
-Removing all other electricity use is actually very simple, by the way.
-You’ve already graduated to using a camping stove on the living room floor for your culinary needs, so taking the fuse out of the oven and stovetop won’t be an issue; nor will whacking the ol’ kettle on eBay.
+You’re already using a camping stove on the living room floor for your culinary needs, and you’re no longer using a fridge.
+So taking the fuse out of the oven won’t be an issue.
+Nor will selling the kettle on eBay.

-Unscrew and sell all of your lightbulbs on eBay too.
-Carry a headtorch in your pocket at all times.
+Unscrew and sell all of your lightbulbs.
+Carry a headtorch in your pocket or around your neck at all times.
 Wash clothes by hand inside a drybag from this point forth (surprisingly effective; they don’t make ’em waterproof for nothing) and take only cold showers (seriously invigorating; proven health benefits).
 Dishwasher?
 HTFU!

-Now divert the money you’re saving on your electricity bill into that ever-growing Adventure Vault.
-Magic, innit?
+Now divert the money you’re saving on your utility bills into that ever-growing Adventure Vault.
+Magic!

 On the whole, adventure bicycle travellers tend to spend a heck of a lot of time sleeping outside.
 Oftentimes this’ll be in a tent, the closest thing we have to a home; on particularly sumptuous nights it might well be beneath the stars in just a sleeping bag.

 We’ve learned through experience to do this comfortably: warm, dry and undisturbed.
 And most of us love it.
 There’s little you really need to do to follow suit, of course: simply swap your traditional bed and bedding for a camping mat and a sleeping bag, and begin a brand new routine of sleeping on your living room floor with the doors and windows wide open.
 Not enough space?
-Sell your three-piece suite and turn your*.
+Sell your three-piece suite and turn your Therm-a-Rests into armchairs.

 If you’re lucky enough to possess a garden, balcony or terrace; even better!
 You truly can sleep al fresco on a nightly basis without leaving home, starting tonight.
 Just add a tent, bivvy bag or tarpaulin when the rain comes in.

 Once sleeping outside has become the norm, simply take this practice out of town on a regular basis.
-Woods, hilltops and riversides are all good bets for wild camping.
+Woods, hilltops and riversides are all good bets for stealth camping undetected.
 Closer to home, sleeping in parks and other green spaces is often easier and more fun than you might think — yes, even if you live in central London.

 11. Become an observer